kartonfarkas/api_docs/source/suite/contacts/combined_segment_update.rst

      - The provided name is used already by an other combined segment.
    * - 400
      - 13005
-     - Invalid definition.
+     - Definition is invalid.
-     - The provided definition is invalid.
-E.g.: the include part is missing, wrong relation given or a non-intger is used in segment_ids.
+     - The provided definition is invalid, e.g.: the include part is missing, wrong relation is given or a non-integer is used in segment_ids.